 In 1998, the founder's of Moscow Charter School turned their vision in to reality and created the very first charter school in the state of Idaho!
 Moscow Charter School students attended MCS for the first time in the Fall of 1998.
 The school has come a long way in the span of the last 20 years and has evolved from taking education "in a new direction" to, with this mindset, becoming a school that focuses around providing a balanced STEAM (Science, Technology, Engineering, Arts and Math) education.
 We started out in a church basement, and have continued to grow...MCS is now on the brink of expanding our current location which will incorporate a new permanent Middle School building!
-So many exciting things have happened in the last 20 years and we would like to celebrate our 20th anniversary and the success of our school with a kick off birthday party on April 25th from 5-7pm.
-Please join us for.....details to be filled in.
+So many exciting things have happened in the last 20 years and we look forward to celebrating our 20th anniversary year and the success of our school with all of our students, staff and the community!

 "MCS feels like a community of people who care about each other.
 My daughter has made good friends, has learned a great deal and gained confidence, has participated in one of the after school clubs, and her teacher Mrs. Rainer, has been kind, nurturing, and positive.
 I feel like my daughter is safe at MCS."